Sign up to our mailing list to discover the future of beauty and wellness.

 Nootropics are a something of a wonder substance: great for concentration and brain health, but also a solution for stress and anxiety, and a way of bolstering your mood.

 At LYMA, we want to tackle all of these parts of the human experience – and more besides – which is why we use what we believe to be the best nootropics on the market.
-These include Cognizin®, which is fantastic for brain health, and affron®, a patented extract derived from saffron.
+These include Cognizin®, which is a fantastic nootropic for brain health and affron®, a patented extract derived from saffron and recognised for being one of the most effective and strongest mood enhancement supplements out there.
 With affron®, this is the first time saffron has been synthesised into an ingredient that is proven to achieve the health qualities that ayurvedic and Persian medicine have claimed for thousands of years.

 In this piece we’ll talk about: